STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 ---
 ## Release vs Debug
-* How much faster will a release build be compared to a debug one?
+* A release build will be significantly faster than a debug build.

-    * Lots faster

-    * When building release mode, the compiler will inline all the function invocation code that is used by the template instantiations to specialize on different types etc.
+    * When building in release mode, the compiler will inline all the function invocation code that is used by the template instantiations to specialize on different types, etc.

     * Stack traces in debug mode can be 50-70 funcion calls deep

-    * in release mode they might be only 5-7
+    * In release mode they might be only 5-7

-    * nearly all of HPX is headers with extensive specializations of functions/algorithms and huge amounts of this are optimized away by the compiler in release mode
+    * Nearly all of HPX is headers with extensive specializations of functions/algorithms and large amounts of this are optimized away by the compiler in release mode

-    * never profile anything in debug mode except for checking if you made it faster or slower than the previous test
+    * Never profile anything in debug mode except for checking if you made it faster or slower than the previous test
 ---
 ## Building tips #1